The function converts a graph to a collection of

 The mediator or sink variables can be characterized in detail as

 functions of their parents.
-An ML model (sem, gam, rf, xgb, nn, dnn)
+An ML model (sem, tree, rf, xgb, nn, dnn)

 With R representing the number of mediators and sink nodes in the